 - from which you have already bought medicine

-Prescriptions that are valid for two years can be renewed for 28 months from the date of issue.
-Other prescriptions can be renewed for 16 months.
+Prescriptions that are valid for two years can be renewed over a period of 28 months from the issue date.
+Prescriptions valid for one year can be renewed over a period of 16 months.

 The doctor will not necessarily renew the prescription, if

 - it is for a preparation taken as a course, e.g. an antibiotic or cough medicine, with which it is necessary to examine the patient before prescribing

 - the effectiveness and safety of the medicine in the patient's treatment has not been assessed in the past 16 months

 - the original prescription was issued elsewhere, and the healthcare unit does not have sufficient information on the patient's treatment

 Prescription renewal cannot be requested through My Kanta Pages, if